GridPlus/safecard-cli/README.md

 This is a CLI for interacting with a GridPlus SafeCard through an HID card reader.

-- Make sure to get *'contact'* HID card reader (one in which you can insert your SafeCard).
+- Make sure to get *'contact'* HID card reader (one in which you can insert your SafeCard)
-- Here's an example of an [HID USB card reader](https://www.amazon.com/HID-OMNIKEY-3121-Card-Reader/dp/B00AT4NX8S/ref=sr_1_14?dchild=1&keywords=hid+reader&qid=1611873802&sr=8-14).
+- Here's an example of an [HID USB card reader](https://www.amazon.com/HID-OMNIKEY-3121-Card-Reader/dp/B00AT4NX8S/ref=sr_1_14?dchild=1&keywords=hid+reader&qid=1611873802&sr=8-14)

 ## Installation